laravel/docs/facades.md

 <a name="how-facades-work"></a>
 ## How Facades Work

 In a Laravel application, a facade is a class that provides access to an object from the container.
 The machinery that makes this work is in the `Facade` class.
-Laravel's facades, and any custom facades you create, will extend the base `Illuminate\Support\Facades\Facade` class.
+Laravel's facades, and any custom facades you create will extend the base `Illuminate\Support\Facades\Facade` class.

 The `Facade` base class makes use of the `__callStatic()` magic-method to defer calls from your facade to an object resolved from the container.
 In the example below, a call is made to the Laravel cache system.
 By glancing at this code, one might assume that the static method `get` is being called on the `Cache` class: